KC-Dream/MusicPlayer/README.md

 Design UI Ranking: (Not rated by me, rated by 10+ people)

-1st place - Design 10 (Not completed maybe take 2 weeks maybe, nicknamed the "Design 9 and 4 killer") Unranked yet, expected to be Rank 1
+1st place - Design 10 (Not completed maybe take 2 weeks maybe, nicknamed the "Design 9 and 4 killer", people said look more clean and better)\
+Unranked yet, expected to be Rank 1

 2nd place - Design 9